equinor/webviz-config/README.md

 Writing a [Dash web application](https://github.com/plotly/dash) gives a lot of flexibility, however, it also requires :snake: Python knowledge from the person setting it up.

-*Webviz* is a LGPL-licensed configuration layer on top of Dash, which encourages making reusable components and dashboards, which can then be added/removed when creating an application using a short [`yaml`](https://en.wikipedia.org/wiki/YAML) configuration file.
+*Webviz* is a MIT-licensed configuration layer on top of Dash, which encourages making reusable components and dashboards, which can then be added/removed when creating an application using a short [`yaml`](https://en.wikipedia.org/wiki/YAML) configuration file.

 This Python package, `webviz-config`, is the core plugin framework.
 For a real example repository using this plugin system, see e.g. [`webviz-subsurface`](https://github.com/equinor/webviz-subsurface).